 In addition, we also rely on rental income and expense projections and estimates of the fair market value of a property upon completion of construction when agreeing to a purchase price at the time we acquire unimproved real property.
-If our projections are inaccurate, including due to any of the risks described above, we may overestimate the purchase price for a property and be unable to change rents that compensate us for our increased costs, which may have a material adverse effect on our business, financial condition and results of operations.
+If our projections are inaccurate, including due to any of the risks described above, we may overestimate the purchase price for a property and be unable to charge rents that compensate us for our increased costs, which may have a material adverse effect on our business, financial condition and results of operations.

-We may co-invest in joint ventures with third parties.
-Any future joint venture investments could be adversely affected by the capital markets, lack of sole decision-making authority, reliance on joint venture partners' financial condition and any disputes that may arise between us and our joint venture partners.
+We are invested in and may in the future co-invest in joint ventures with third parties.
+Any joint venture investments could be adversely affected by the capital markets, lack of sole decision-making authority, reliance on joint venture partners' financial condition and any disputes that may arise between us and our joint venture partners.

-We may co-invest with third parties through partnerships, joint ventures or other structures in which we acquire noncontrolling interests in, or share responsibility for, managing the affairs of a property, partnership, co-tenancy or other entity, We, VEREIT and Realty Income may market minority interests in certain of our properties prior to the Merger Effective Time.
-If we enter into any such joint venture or similar ownership structure, we may not be in a position to exercise sole decision-making authority regarding the properties owned through such joint ventures or similar ownership structure.
-In addition, investments in joint ventures may, under certain circumstances, involve risks not present when a third party is not involved, including potential deadlocks in making major decisions, restrictions on our ability to exit the joint venture, reliance on joint venture partners and the possibility that a joint venture partner might become bankrupt or fail to fund its share of required capital contributions, thus exposing us to liabilities in excess of our share of the joint venture or joepardizing our REIT status.
-The funding of our capital contributions to such joint ventures may be dependent on proceeds from asset sales, credit facility advances or sales of equity securities.
-Joint venture partners may have business interests or goals that are inconsistent with our business interests or goals, and may be in a position to take actions contrary to its policies or objectives.
+permers.
+We are invested and may in the future co-invest with third parties through partnerships, joint ventures or other structures in which we acquire noncontrolling interests in, or share responsibility for, managing the affairs of a property, partnership, co-tenancy or other entity.
+We, VEREIT and Realty Income may market minority interests in certain of our properties prior to the Merger Effective Time.
+Under the current ownership structure of our existing joint ventures, we are not able to exercise sole decision-making authority regarding the properties owned through such joint ventures or similar ownership structure, and we may enter into similar arrangements in the future with respect to future joint ventures or similar ownership structures.
+In addition, investments in joint ventures may, under certain circumstances, involve risks not present when a third party is not involved, including potential deadlocks in making major decisions, restrictions on our ability to exit the joint venture, reliance on joint venture partners and the possing us to liabilities in excess of our share of the joint venture or jeopardizing our REIT status.
+The funding of our capital contributions to such joint ventures in a between the ventures may be dependent on proceeds from asset sales, credit facility advances or sales of equity securities.
+Joint venture partners may have business interests or goals that are inconsistent with our business interests or goals, and may be in a position to take actions cortary to its policies or objectives.
 We may, in specific circumstances, be liable for the actions of our joint venture partners.
-In addition, any disputes that may arise between us and joint venture partners may result in litigation or arbitration that would increase our expenses.
+In addition, any disputes that may arise between us and joint venture partners may head of our joint venture partners.
+In addition, and results of operations.
 Any of the foregoing may have a material adverse effect on our business, financial condition and results of operations.